youjin2/mlops/kubeflow/SETUP_KUBERNETES.md

     }
     ```

-6) restart docker and check if the update applied successfully
+6) Restart docker and check if the update applied successfully
     ```bash
     # restart
     $ sudo systemctl daemon-reload